-Kidney Car has been a trusted vehicle donation program in Canada for over 30 years, collecting well-loved cars, SUVs and trucks every week from generous donors, like Jean.
+Kidney Car has been a trusted vehicle donation program in Canada for over 30 years, over the phone and the driver were friendly and efficient.

-"I had an excellent experience donating my old Honda Civic to The Kidney Foundation," she says.
-"The person I dealt with over the phone and the driver were friendly and efficient.
 They arranged for my car to be picked up the next day and the towing process didn't take very long."